-At a special event held on 17th February 2018, Dr. Anna Paolini, Director - UNESCO Representative in the Arab States of Gulf and Yemen, was the guest of honour and presented Awards to 11 schools in Qatar across categories including 'Environmental Health', 'Water Management' and 'Waste Management' for projects successfully completing in 2017.
+At a special event held on 23rd February 2019, H.E.
+Ivonne A. Baki, Ambassador of the Republic of Ecuador to Qatar, was the guest of honor and presented Awards to 14 schools in Qatar across categories including 'Environmental Health', 'Water Management', 'Waste Management' and 'Energy Saving' for projects successfully completing in 2018.